r-dent/pebble-analytics/README.md

 pebble-analytics
 ================

 Google Analytics implementation for Pebble smartwatch.
 Supports screen and event tracking.
+It uses the Google Analytics [Measurement Protocol](https://developers.google.com/analytics/devguides/collection/protocol/v1/devguide#apptracking).
+Your Analytics property has to be a Mobile App Propery to work with this.

 ## Usage